Bigaston/easy-bot/README.md

 {
 	"name-of-the-command" : "Response",
 	"other-command" : ["Choose", "one", "response"],
-	"custom-params" : "%me% use Pikachu"
+	"custom-params" : "%me% use Pikachu",
+	"command" : {
+		"subCommand1" : "Execute when user send '!command subCommand1' ",
+		"subCommand2" : "Execute when user send '!command subCommand2' "
 	}
+}
 ```

-The bot use different custom params :
+### Customs Params
+You can define some customs params whitch is replaced by something :
 - `%me%` : The username of who use the command
 - `%all%` : All the text after the command
 - `%n%` : The n-th argument.
 If the user don't specified him, return **nothing**

-### Exemple :
+#### Exemple :
 In the code
 ```
 {